cianleypoldt/zenoa-engine/README.md

 ### Convex Polygons

 Zenoa detects collisions between convex polygons using the **Separating Axis Theorem (SAT)**.
-Each shape is projected onto axes defined by the **normals of its edges**.
-If a separating axis exists—i.e., an axis where the projections don’t overlap—the shapes are not colliding.
-Otherwise, the axis with the smallest overlap is used to compute the **minimum translation vector (MTV)** for resolving the collision.
+It projects the vertices of both shapes onto axes defined by the normals of their edges.
+If there is an axis where the projections do not overlap, the shapes are not colliding.
+If all projections overlap, the axis with the smallest overlap is used to calculate the minimum translation vector (MTV) to resolve the collision.

 For a visual overview, see the [Wikipedia article on SAT](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem#Separating_axis_theorem).